gsc-code/OneGenda/README.md

     PS C:\Users\ruoha> cd Documents
     ```

-    Or, start typing the folder’s name and press “Tab.”
+    Or, start typing the folder’s name and press TAB.
 (The terminal will autocomplete the folder name.)

 9. Write the names of the next folders, each separated with a slash (/).
 It will be easier to use autocomplete on folder names.